 At a time when sequels were becoming just another marketing component, VHS Revival recalls a narrative well worth expanding on

-Other sequels were not so well received but would prove influential to the trends of the following decade.
-Though the devilish spawn of William Friedkin’s supernatural masterpiece The Exorcist, Exorcist II: The Heretic was a huge blow to a burgeoning franchise, while fellow genre high point The Omen — also directed by Donner — would slump into the realms of anticlimax with 1978’s Damien: Omen II.
-But win or lose, something had become apparent to filmmakers: the numbered sequel had proven extremely popular and money was there to be made.
+Other numbered sequels were not so well received, but would prove influential to the trends of the following decade.
+The devilish spawn of William Friedkin’s supernatural masterpiece The Exorcist, Exorcist II: The Heretic, was a huge blow to a burgeoning franchise, while fellow genre high-point The Omen — also directed by Donner — would slump into the realms of anticlimax with 1978’s Damien: Omen II, despite its newfound status as a well crafted and memorable follow-up.
+The Omen‘s wink-wink ending, Damien breaking the third wall and offering audiences a telling smile, certainly set things up for a sequel, whether that was the initial intention or not.
+Friedkin’s The Exorcist was a very different story.
+A related sequel of any description seemed like a bit of a push considering the movie’s definitive ending, and probably should never have existed, but win or lose from a creative standpoint, something had become apparent: the numbered sequel had proven extremely popular, and money was there to be made.

 By the mid-1980s, sequels were almost a given.
-It didn’t matter if the narratives of the original films were worth expanding on, and for many low-budget filmmakers looking to forge franchise machines of their own story, value was besides the point.
-Big production companies were no different.
-For every Mad Max II there was a Superman IV, and pretty soon you could count the number of good sequels released each year on one hand, and that’s if you were lucky.
+It didn’t matter if the original films were worth expanding on, and for many low-budget filmmakers looking to forge franchise machines of their own, story value was besides the point.
+If the prospect of a trilogy seemed like overkill in the late 1970s, by the late 1980s it seemed positively restrained.
+By 1989, the Friday the 13th franchise had already churned out an incredible seven sequels.
+Not only did Paramount Pictures not care about the quality of those sequels, they went to great pains to keep the series ticking over long after the it had lost all creative value, offering false promises about final chapters, introducing copycat killers, and finding so many implausible ways to bring their marquee attraction back from the dead that the sheer audacity of it all became part of its a appeal.
+Many high-profile movies suffered the same ignominy.
+For every Mad Max II there was a Superman IV, for every Terminator 2 there was a Rocky V, and pretty soon you could count the number of good sequels released each year on one hand, and that’s if you were lucky.

 Riggs: We’re back, we’re bad, you’re black, I’m mad.